wmnsk/go-gtp/examples/gw-tester/README.md

 #### Gateway IPs

 IP addresses required to know/tell S-GW.
-This is normally done by DNS lookup with APN, but for now it's static.
+This is typically done by DNS lookup with APN, but it's static for now.

 | config       | type of value | description                  |
 |--------------|---------------|------------------------------|